 - Pay all tuition and fees in full

-Student records are maintained permanently by the school in a fireproof safe.
-Computer records are electronically backed up regularly.
-All records are maintained with the same security and confidence as patients’ dental records.
+Student records are maintained electronically.
+These computer records are electronically backed up regularly.
+All records are maintained with the same security and confidence .
 A set of records is maintained on the school campus.

 Students have the right to inspect their records and are entitled to a copy if there are no outstanding obligations.
 Students must submit a request in writing to firstname.lastname@example.org in order to receive a copy of their records and pay a $15 transcript fee.